-Amanda Mortlock, VP of 3Degrees’ Utility Partnerships, discusses the benefits for Utilities who have voluntary renewable energy programs.
+Amanda Mortlock, VP of 3Degrees’ Utility Partnerships, discusses the benefits of voluntary renewable energy programs for utilities.

 MOM’s Organic Market has a long history of environmental stewardship.
 In 1987, founder Scott Nash recognized the demand for organic food and its vast benefits for our environment and fighting climate change.
 He decided to start a company to deliver on that need in a way that demonstrates responsible and sustainable business practices.
 Today, MOM’s has stores in four states and Washington, D.C. and has created a culture centered on its purpose to protect and restore the environment.

 Consistent with this culture, MOM’s has matched its total electricity with renewable energy since 2005.
 The company also practices strict energy and packaging efficiency at all locations, installed on-site solar in three locations, and has a 1.5-megawatt off-site solar farm in Kingsville, MD, which supports approximately 25% of its total power needs.
 But MOM’s was eager to make an even greater impact and enlisted the support of 3Degrees to further evolve its renewable energy strategy and help build plans to address the company’s long term climate goals.

 MOM’s Organic Market has a lean sustainability team with ambitious environmental goals.
 In addition to the on-site solar that had already been installed on several of the company’s facilities, MOM’s had matched the remainder of its Scope 2 emissions with high-quality, certified renewable energy credits.
 However, in order to gain access to a more competitive REC market and open up additional funds to reinvest in broader high impact sustainability initiatives, MOM’s turned to 3Degrees to help support its renewable energy sourcing.